Sustainability for All

 Enroll now!

-If you are an undergraduate, master or post-graduate student of any NOVA University school, join the 1st Edition, starting on March 1st at Campus de Campolide with speakers, workshops and a networking lunch.
+If you are an undergraduate, master or post-graduate student of any NOVA University school, join the 2nd Edition!

-Kick-off the course with an engaging in-person session featuring inspirational talks and two dynamic workshops on Theory of Change and Systems Thinking.
-This session also offers a unique opportunity to network with students from all NOVA schools.
+Kick-off the course with an engaging in-person half-day session featuring inspirational talks on Theory of Change and Systems Thinking.
+Students will work hands-on to train these skills, and network with colleagues from all NOVA schools.
 Mandatory presence is required.

 12 Missions